Pension Payments

 CTPF withholds federal income tax from pension payments according to Internal Revenue Service (IRS) regulations.
 The IRS requires that you complete Form W-4P: Withholding Certificate for Pension Payments, and maintain it on file with CTPF.

-To withhold federal income tax, you must designate the number of withholding allowances and provide your marital status by completing the appropriate boxes.
+To withhold federal income tax, provide your marital status by completing the appropriate box and then follow instructions to complete the subsequent sections of the form.
 You cannot designate a specific dollar amount to be withheld.
 You may, however, choose to withhold an additional amount in addition to the IRS tax withholding tables.
-If you choose not to have federal tax withheld, check the appropriate box on the form.

-If you do not have Form W-4P on file with CTPF, the IRS requires that we withhold at the married rate with three allowances.
+If you do not have Form W-4P on file with CTPF, the IRS requires that we withhold at the default rate, as noted on Form W-4P.
 You can change the default withholding amount by completing CTPF Form 420.
 Changes received after the cut-off dates listed above will be made in the next payment.

 Federal Tax Withholding Tables